 How can I help prevent mumps in my child?

 Protection against mumps is included in a combination vaccine for measles, mumps, and rubella (MMR).
 MMR provides immunity for most people.
 Children who have had mumps are immune for life.

-The MMR vaccine is given in 2 doses.
-The first dose is given between ages 12 months to 15 months old.
+The MMR vaccine is given in two doses.
+The first dose is given between ages 12 months to 15 months.
 A second dose is given between ages 4 and 6.
 The second dose needs to be given at least 4 weeks after the first dose.

 To help prevent the spread of mumps to others:

 - Keep your child out of school or daycare until symptoms have gone away.